AppImage/AppImageSpec/draft.md

 [AppDir]: #appdir "AppDir: Application Directory (as used in the ROX Desktop)"

 ##### AppImage
 The AppImage file format which can be used to deploy application software to Linux-based operating systems.
-Depending on the context, the term can also refer to an application packaged in this format.
+Depending on the context, the term can also refer to an application packaged in this format

 [AppImage]: #appimage "AppImage: The packaging format defined in this Specification, or an application packaged in this format"